Ch40gRv1-Mu/Ch40gRv1-Mu/README.md

 👀 I’m interested in Alrorithm and Cryptography
 🌱 I’m currently learning Cryptography myself as well as Competitive programing for fun
 ✅ I'm currently working on Weibo recommendation algorithm research on the position of Student Researcher in NUS
-👬 I'm also helping my friend Haohan developing a NLP related recommendation modeling
+👬 I'm also helping my friend Haohan developing a NLP based recommendation modeling
 📫 How to reach me: It seems not secure to leak personal information online right?
 But hope my projects can help you:) , good luck!